 Digital disruption for law firms can come from anywhere; for instance, in the legal sector, disruption is brought by companies like LawDingo, which offers a platform for consumers to find professional legal services and bid for the legal work they need to get done.

 Similarly, Clearspire and Axiom are proving that a lot of clients today are moving from traditional to new ways in order to gain value.
 Technology and new working models that were once exclusive to the IT sector now empower legal professionals to deliver excellent services.

 Gone are the days when a law firm’s competitors were other law firms.
 Today, a new competition has emerged between attorneys and technology.
 With artificial intelligence (AI) and machine learning (ML) developing rapidly, the rising gig economy, and the client-centric era, attorneys need to adapt to the changing world around them to become competitive and relevant.

 What’s New in The Legal Industry?

 Legal, despite being a highly regulated industry, is not experiencing disruption for the first time.
 However, the new disruption is the emerging need for new business models that bill on value instead of time.

 Attorneys and law firms can take advantage of this opportunity through technology.
 As clients will always seek value, they are embracing new service models such as inshoring, offshoring, outsourcing, and in-housing for skilled experts to handle business areas that are at high risk.

 Law firms providing various services are now losing cross-sell opportunities to highly cost-effective alternatives clients are aware of.
-Additionally, market drivers are rapidly adopting technology and taking new approaches in delivering valuable legal support services.
+Additionally, market drivers are rapidly adopting technology and taking new approaches to delivering valuable legal support services.

 The emergence of mobile technology has introduced a whole new area concerning security awareness.
 Since law firms hold a massive amount of personal and sensitive data of their clients, they often experience security breaches, and the numbers are increasing.
 (Source)